carlynorama/USDHelloWorld/SETUP.md

 # Restart your shell for the changes to take effect.
 ```

 This means pyenv will take over managing Python in every zsh shell.
+Alternatively one could put those lines at the top of the `.command` file instead.

 To then use pyenv, one choice is to call it at the beginning of any shell process, for example: